 Lake Champlain © Jscarreiro

-Situated in Chittenden County, Burlington is Vermont's biggest city and is a lively university town with creativity and growing tech industry.
+Situated in Chittenden County, Burlington is Vermont's biggest city and is a lively university town with creativity and a growing tech industry.
 Ideally located on Lake Champlain's eastern shore between the Adirondack and Green Mountains, the city contains galleries, museums, historic architecture, top-class shopping, and a host of outdoor activities.

 Originally one of the leading ports in the country, with steamboat traffic on the lake boosting the local economy, the city was also the site of an important military hospital and army post during the War of 1812.
-Burlington continues to be one of the top cities to live in the USA and has a friendly, college-town atmosphere, which draws millions of visitors a year.
+Burlington continues to be one of the USA's top cities to live in, and has a friendly, college-town atmosphere, which draws millions of visitors a year.

 Become our Burlington Travel Expert

 We are looking for contributors for our Burlington travel guide.
 If you are a local, a regular traveller to Burlington or a travel professional with time to contribute and answer occasional forum questions, please contact us.